kramarnath/Morse_code_communication_system/README.md

 - Hysteresis on sensor threshold to prevent signal chatter
 - Automatic letter-gap timeout on receiver for hands-free decoding
 - Scrolling LCD output on both TX and RX sides — no clipping
-- Buzzer feedback on receiver for each received pulse
+- Buzzer voice output on both TX and RX — short beep = dot, long beep = dash, double-beep on letter decode
 - Serial Monitor debug output on both boards (115200 baud)
 - Simple, reliable and low-cost communication